BioBoost/python_raspberry_pi_course/python_language/readme.md

 ## Hello World in Python

+A "Hello World!" program is a computer program that outputs or displays "Hello World" to the user.
+Being a very simple program in most programming languages, it is often used to illustrate the basic syntax of a programming language for a working program.
+It is often the very first program people write when they are new to the language.

+In addition, "Hello world!" can be a useful sanity test to make sure that a language's compiler, development environment, and run-time environment are correctly installed.
+Configuring a complete programming toolchain from scratch to the point where even trivial programs can be compiled and run can involve substantial amounts of work.
+For this reason, a simple program is used first when testing a new tool chain.

 Basically there are two ways to write some Python code.
 * First is via the interactive interpreter.
 * Second by writing a script with the extension `.py` and executing it with the interpreter.